To apply for this program for the Summer and Fall 2014 semesters, as well as for Spring 2015 please click here.

 Law Library: Located at 40 Washington Square South, Vanderbilt Hall, this library is open Monday through Thursday from 8:00 am to 11:30 pm, Friday from 8:00 am to 10:00 pm, Saturday from 9:00 am to 9:00 pm, and Sunday from 9:00 am to 11:30 pm.
 Should you require access, please contact our office so that arrangements may be made.
 Access cards will then be available at the front security desk.

 Real Estate Institute Library: Located on the fifth floor of 11 West 42nd Street, Midtown Center, the Jack Brause Library is a reference library open to the public and requires only that users bring a photo identification card.
 The facility hours are Monday through Thursday from 9:00 am to 8:00 pm, Friday from 9:00 am to 6:00 pm, and Saturday from 10:00 am to 4:00 pm.
 The library is closed on Sunday.
-Please call the library at 212.992.3627 should you require any additional information.
+Please call the library at 212.992.3627 or check their website for additional information.

 Richard Ettinghausen Library: Located on the first floor of 50 Washington Square South, Hagop Kevorkian Center, the Richard Ettinghausen Library is a non-circulating Middle East reference library open to NYU students, faculty and affiliates.
 This facility is open weekdays from 9:00 am to 5:00 pm.
 Before you plan to research, please call the library at 212.998.8877 to arrange access into the libary.